nestauk/sdg-mapping/codebooks/codebook_sdg_05.md

 | Social protection schemes for all workers                | No         |
 | Study of changing male attitudes towards domestic labour | Yes        |
 | Study on labour rights for low-income families           | No         |

-In some cases the distinction between `Yes` and `No` will not be 100% clear.
-That's fine.
-Just use your best judgement.
-You can always use the `Skip` button (although it is best to try to make a decision).

-### Things to Remember

-The documents that we are labelling are research projects so it may not be clear whether they actually contribute to achieving a goal.
-That is fine - we are interested in knowing whether work is closely related to the goal, contributes knowledge to understanding the concepts of the goal, or If it satisfies any of these, please label it with `Yes`.

 ---